seethastars/ps2-udpbd/README.md

 4. Once the script finishes, create a new exFAT partition, in my case i have an NVME SSD so it most likely will be: `/dev/nvme0n1p3.`

+> **Note:** Make sure you have a bit of free space with a filesystem on it for creating the partition.

     ```
     sudo mkfs.exfat /dev/nvme0n1p3
     ```